miranda-santos-ricardo/forex_bot/README.md

 - Train the model
 - Analyse the last candle, decide based in the probability to open order or wait until next candle
 - Powered by Python, Sckit learn
+- Operate in M30 and monitor in M5

 ## 📦 Tech Stack
 - Python, Sckit learn